gustavozeferino-zz/NetworkApp/README.md

 ## Latest Updates

 UPDATE (01-14-2015):
-Fixed bug for uploading files that uses whitespace as separation
+* Fixed bug for uploading files that uses whitespace as separation
+* Added an example dataset for users to download and to upload into the app

 ## References: